 The social housing sector aims to promote a successful and sustainable tenancy when matching a client to a social housing property.
 In general, this means matching a client to a property that:

-Generally, a client will receive up to two reasonable offers of housing from their preferred provider.
-This means that, where a client selects public housing and community housing as their preferred provider, they may receive offers from FACS, any of the community housing providers participating in Housing Pathways, or a combination of both.
+Generally, a client will receive up to two reasonable offers of housing from their preferred social housing provider.
+This means that, where a client selects public housing and community housing as their preferred provider, they may receive offers from Department of Communities and Justice (DCJ), any of the community housing providers participating in Housing Pathways, or a combination of both.

 A reasonable offer is when a property matches: